-Ron Baron (age 47), Executive Director and Chief Investment Officer
+Ron Baron (age 48), Executive Director and Chief Investment Officer

 Ron was appointed as Executive Director and Chief Investment Officer on 10 August 2007.
-Ron has wide investment and M&A experience.
-From 2001 to 2006 Ron served as a member of the management at Bank Leumi, Switzerland and was responsible for portfolio management activity.
+Ron has led the establishment and development of Livermore's investment platform as a leading specialized house in the credit space.
+Ron also has wide investment and M&A experience.
+From 2001 to 2006 Ron served as a member of the management at Bank Leumi, Switzerland and was responsible for investment's activity.
 Prior to this he spent five years as a commercial lawyer advising banks and large corporations on corporate transactions, including buy-outs and privatisations.
-Ron has over thirteen years of experience as an investment manager with particular focus on the US credit market and CLOs.
+Ron has over 16 years of experience as an investment manager with particular focus on the US credit market and CLOs.
 He holds an MBA from INSEAD Fontainebleau and a LLB (LAW) and BA in Economics from Tel Aviv University.